 How To Get Answers To Your Individual Questions About A Texas Criminal Matter

-You may try doing your own internet research, but you may not know what applies to your unique situation.
+You may try doing your own Internet research, but you may not know what applies to your unique situation.
 Even if you find correct information, it will likely be difficult for you to know how to apply it.
-Talk to a lawyer at Hunt & Tuegel, PLLC, in Waco, TX, at no charge for the initial consultation to learn about our commitment to protecting your constitutional rights through all stages of your criminal defense case in Texas.
-To request a personalized preliminary evaluation of your Texas criminal matter, call 254-304-6354 or email us through this website.
+Talk to a lawyer at Russell D. Hunt Sr., Attorney at Law, in Waco, TX, at no charge for the initial consultation to learn about our commitment to protecting your constitutional rights through all stages of your criminal defense case in Texas.
+To request a personalized preliminary evaluation of your Texas criminal matter, call 254-304-6354 or email me through this website.